-5.2.
-Recurrent repertoires
+5.2 Recurrent repertoires

-5.2.1.
-Repertoire 1: The Livingstone formulation
+5.2.1 Repertoire 1: the Livingstone Formulation

-Anti-racism is often opposed on grounds of its supposed threat to free speech (Goodman, 2010: 12; Goodman and Burke, 2010: 337; van Dijk, 1992: 89; Wodak, 1992: 66); in the specific case of antisemitism, this opposition often alleges a threat to free speech on the subject of Israel, or to the free speech of the Left: a manoeuvre that Hirsh (2007: 54-58) dubs 'the Livingstone Formulation' (after the aforementioned Ken Livingstone).
-Many instances were observed, with eleven entirely unambiguous examples in the data collected from HNHfb.
+Anti-racism is often opposed on grounds of its supposed threat to free speech (Goodman, 2010: 12, Goodman and Burke, 2010: 337, van Dijk, 1992: 89, Wodak, 1992: 66); in the specific case of antisemitism, this opposition often alleges a threat to free speech on the subject of Israel, or to the free speech of the Left: a manoeuvre that Hirsh (2007: 54-58) dubs 'the Livingstone Formulation'.
+Many instances were observed, with eleven entirely unambiguous examples on HNHfb.
 The Livingstone Formulation has been extensively documented (see especially Hirsh, 2017: chapter 1); here it took forms such as the following: